yukimigrayston/Creatively-named-repository/README.md

 F is for Frustrated, the feeling you get when you can't come up with clever ryhems so you forgetter your sweatter when going to the, uhhh, met-er gala?
 I is for I, the second letter in fIre.
-R is for R, the Third letter in FiRe.
+R is for R, the Third letter in fiRe.
-E is for E, the Fourth letter in FirE.
+E is for E, the Fourth letter in firE.

 Annnnnnnd thats the song.